yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 WSP = SP / HTAB ;as per section B.1 of [RFC5234]
 ~~~~~~~~~~

+# Common implementation concerns
+This section describes some common concerns that may arise when
+producing or parsing CSV files.
+All of these remain out of scope for this document
+and are included for awareness.
+Implementers may also use other means to handle
+these use cases such as {{!CSVW}}.

+## Null values
+Some implementations (such as databases) treat empty records and null values differently.
+For these implementations, there is a need to define a special value representing
+a null.

+Example of a CSV file with nulls (if "NULL" is used to mark nulls):

+   field_name_1,field_name_2,field_name_3CRLF<br/>
+   aaa,bbb,cccCRLF<br/>
+   zzz,NULL,xxxCRLF

+## Empty lines
+This specification recommends but doesn't require keeping the number of records
+the same in every line.
+This allows CSV files to have empty lines without
+any records at all.
+Some implementations can be configured to skip empty lines
+instead of parsing them.

+Example of a CSV file with empty lines:

+   field_name_1,field_name_2,field_name_3CRLF<br/>
+   aaa,bbb,cccCRLF<br/>
+   CRLF<br/>
+   zzz,yyy,xxxCRLF

 # Update to MIME Type Registration of text/csv {#registration}

 The media type registration of "text/csv" should be updated as per specific